 One of the primary beneficial changes expected from implementation of the CES is a reduction in total emissions of air pollutants resulting from fuel combustion.
-According to the supply curve model used for this analysis, increasing the contribution of renewable generation to meet the "50 by 30" mandate could reduce nitrogen oxides (NO_x), sulfur dioxide (SO_2), and carbon dioxide (SO_2) emissions by thousands of tons per year.
-Net program costs were developed for all three tiers, which are defined as the gross program costs reduced by the societal value of the avoided SO_2 emissions.
-For the total of Tier 1, 2 and 3 resources, the near-term Net Present Value (SO_2) results a net benefit that ranges from \$83 million to \$622 million in the 2020 time frame.
-Looking at the 2030 horizon, the NPV results in a net benefit of \$1.07 billion to \$3.05 billion.
+According to the supply curve model used for this analysis, increasing the contribution of renewable generation to meet the "50 by 30" mandate could reduce nitrogen oxides (NO_x), sulfur dioxide (SO2), and carbon dioxide (CO2) emissions by thousands of tons per year.
+Net program costs were developed for all three tiers, which are defined as the gross program costs reduced by the societal value of the avoided CO2 emissions.
+For the total of Tier 1, 2 and 3 resources, the near-term Net Present Value (NPV) yields a net benefit of approximately \$1.8 billion in the 2023 time frame.
+Projections of long-term costs and revenues are subject to increased uncertainty due to changes in the broader economy, changes in wholesale electricity prices, the mix of renewable energy resources developed, technology costs, available tax credits, and project-specific circumstances.
+Noting these underlying uncertainties, when looking at the 2030 horizon, the NPV results in a net benefit of approximately \$4.4 billion.